jotaijs/jotai-history/README.md

 ## Memory Management

-⚠️ Since `atomWithHistory` and `atomWithUndo` keeps a history of states, it's important to manage memory by setting a reasonable `limit`.
+⚠️ Since `withHistory` and `withUndo` keeps a history of states, it's important to manage memory by setting a reasonable `limit`.
 Excessive history can lead to memory bloat, especially in applications with frequent state updates.